Blog

 • Photos before and after, or a walkthrough.

 • If they offer it, a blower door test is a strong quality check.
-If they do not, you can still get good work, but ask how they verify sealing completeness.
+It puts a number on your leakage before and after, so the air sealing is verified rather than assumed.
+If they do not offer one, you can still get good work, but ask how they confirm the sealing is complete.

-For a homeowner-friendly DIY checklist (even if you hire out), read Air sealing weekend checklist.
+For a homeowner-friendly DIY checklist (even if you hire out the rest), read the air sealing weekend checklist.

 How to compare two bids without getting steamrolled